 Both OxyContin and oxycodone are opioid medications that physicians prescribe to treat chronic pain.
 Technically, these two medications are the same.
-Though, many medical professionals consider oxycodone to be the safer of the two options because acetaminophen and ibuprofen are often present in certain formulations.
-In fact, other medications including Percocet, Percodan, Tylox, and OxyContin all contain oxycodone in their make up.
+Though, many medical professionals consider oxycodone to be the safer of the two options.
+Acetaminophen and iBuprofen are often present in specific formulations.
+Other medications, including Percocet, Percodan, Tylox, and OxyContin, all contain oxycodone in their make up.
 What sets OxyContin apart from the rest is the fact that oxycodone is the only ingredient.

-Medically speaking, oxycodone is the generic name for OxyContin, since oxycodone is the main active ingredient in the medication.
+Medically speaking, oxycodone is the generic name for OxyContin.
+Oxycodone is the main active ingredient in the medication.
 Oxycodone is also the main ingredient in several other medications, too, though.
-The main difference is that oxycodone in OxyContin is an extended release formula.
-Scientists developed the brand named pharmaceutical to be effective for an average of 12 hours.
+The main difference is that oxycodone in OxyContin is an extended-release formula.
+Scientists developed a brand named pharmaceutical to be effective for an average of 12 hours.

 OxyContin is one of the most commonly abused opioids available.
 In general, this drug produces stronger effects than other opioid medications, mostly because it contains a pure concentration of oxycodone.
 This formula makes the drug excessively strong and highly addictive.

-Tapering of the drug—as in crushing the drug to be swallowed or snorted, or diluting it in water and then injecting it—makes the time release effects null and void, and allows users to receive a highly potent amount of the medication, immediately.
-The full effects of the drug produce a “high” similar to the euphoria that heroin creates.
-Some users even resort to smoking OxyContin in order to achieve stronger, more immediate effects.
+Tapering off the drug—as in crushing the drug to be swallowed or snorted, or diluting it in water and then injecting it—makes the time-release effects null and void, and allows users to receive a highly potent amount of the medication, immediately.
+The full results of the drug produce a “high” similar to the euphoria that heroin creates.
+Some users even resort to smoking OxyContin to achieve stronger, more immediate effects.

 Help for Opioid Dependency and Addiction